 I tried to head back into the cover of the crowd, but as I walked it parted around me.
-People of all different races stared silently and backed away.
+People of every race stared silently and backed away.
 Their conversations hushed and their expressions soured with worry—or fear.
 Who knows?
+I thought.

-I walked out of the square into an alley and scanned the rooftops for Chipry.
+I walked out of the square into a nearby alley.
+I scanned the rooftops for Chipry.
 I let out a whistle and he flew into view, danced around me for a moment, and then perched on my shoulder.

 "Just like old times.
 Huh, Chip?"
 I said.
-I looked down at the blood beginning to soak into the sleeve of my Human-style shirt.
-It stung, but it didn't seem too deep.
+I looked down at the blood soaked into the sleeve of my Human-style shirt.
+The wound stung as I touched it, but it wasn't deep.

 People went back to their conversations as I left their sight.
-In the distance, I saw the man who halted the attacking jungle cat was climbing onto the front steps of what looked to be a tavern.
-With him was a blue Saurian carrying a book, a Gnome woman with red hair in a tight bun, a balding Dwarf, and a white feathered Avian.
+In the distance, I saw the man who halted the attacking jungle cat climbing onto the front steps of what looked to be a tavern.
+With him was a blue Saurian carrying a book, a male Gnome with black hair and a mustache, a balding Dwarf, and a white feathered Avian.

 The Avian stood tall and still.
-When his head did move, it was in quick bursts.
-His whole body was covered in feathers and a yellow hooked beak protruded from his face.
-I watched with intrigue as the group followed the man.
+When his head moved, it was in quick bursts, like Chipry.
+Feathers covered the Avian's entire body.
+In place of a mouth was a yellow hooked beak, protruding from his face.
+I watched with intrigue as the Avian, and the group it was with, followed the man.

-The town square was filling with people, and I was having a hard time seeing the group of mixed races from where I stood.
-I backed down the alley until I found a part of the house suitable for climbing.
-I grew a stiff vine to give me a boost and made my way onto the roof of the house, giving me a bird's eye view of the square.
+People filled the town square, and I was having a hard time seeing the group of mixed races from where I stood.
+I backed down the alley until I found a house suitable for climbing.
+I grew a stiff vine to give me a boost and made my way onto the rooftop, giving me a bird's eye view of the square.

-My hood was down allowing my wavy brown hair to blow in the breeze.
-I looked down at my hands and saw the flaking paint and began to rub my hands together, letting the dust from it drift away in the slight breeze.
-I began rubbing it off of my face as well.
-It seemed so trivial now that the cat-beast revealed me in front of the whole colony.
+I put my hood down, allowing my wavy brown hair to blow in the breeze.
+I looked down at my hands and saw the flaking paint.
+I rubbed my hands together, letting the dust drift away.
+I rubbed it off of my face as well.
+It was trivial now that the cat-beast revealed my identity in front of the whole colony.

 The Gnome raised a finger to his mouth like he was shushing someone and began muttering words.
-A hushing noise ran throughout the crowd and people stopped their conversations, looking towards the Human on the steps.
+A hushing noise swept through the crowd, and conversations ceased.
+The crowd stared toward the Human on the steps.

 "Hello, everyone.
-My name is Rodrigo and I'd like to welcome you to Daegal," the Human said.
+My name is Rodrigo, and I'd like to welcome you all to Daegal," the Human said.
 His face remained expressionless as he spoke.
-Maybe he was as concerned as everyone else that this was all going to fall apart with a moment's notice.
+Maybe he was as concerned as everyone else that this was all going to fall apart in a moment's notice.

-"I was appointed to facilitate this colony and I have some rules to go over before you get fully settled in," Rodrigo continued.
+"I was appointed to facilitate this colony and I have some rules to go over before you all get settled in," Rodrigo continued.

-"Hey, who says you get to be in charge?" yelled a faceless voice in the crowd.
-A couple of other voices served as punctuation to the question.
+"Who says you get to be in charge?" yelled a faceless voice in the crowd.
+A couple of other voices served to echo the statement.

-"I am in charge because I was deemed to be the most capable of doing it by the Humans."
-Another voice started yelling complaints, but Rodrigo cut him off.
+"I am in charge because I was deemed to be the most capable of doing it by the Humans," said Rodrigo.
+Another voice started heckling, but Rodrigo cut him off.
 "And I am not acting on my own.
 These folk here are among the council that will govern this settlement.
-They will ensure proper representation of all races is provided.
+They will ensure every race is properly represented.
 I am just the one that got stuck with speaking to you today."

-I watched the crowd anticipating more retorts, but they seemed to accept Rodrigo's answer.
-They stayed relatively quiet.
+I watched the crowd, anticipating more retorts, but they seemed to accept Rodrigo's answer.

 "Now, I know this is not an ideal situation.
 We are enemies.
 Everyone's people have fought and killed everyone else's people, but there is a greater threat here than each other.

-"We all sent our people to Daegal to explore or colonize this land and they disappeared without a trace.
-This colony exists to find our people and prevent it from happening again."
+"We all sent our people to Daegal to explore and colonize this land.
+But they have all disappeared without a trace.
+This colony exists to find our people and prevent this from happening again."

-I watched the crowd as he talked.
+I turned to the crowd as he talked.
 Everyone stayed in their respective racial clumps.
-Although, I did spot some outliers at the far end.
-Close to the Elves, but not part of there group was a younger boy, maybe about my age, who wore a storm-gray hooded cloak.
+I did spot some outliers at the far end, however.
+Close to the Elves, but not part of their group, was a younger boy, about my age, who wore a storm-gray hooded Elven cloak.
 He kept the hood up and stayed near the edge of the square.

-Rodrigo continued, "In accordance with the peace treaty, we will not attack or provoke each other to violence until this issue is settled.
-This colony is to remain a sanctuary from the wars, even after we find the missing people.
+Rodrigo continued.
+"In accordance with the peace treaty, we will not attack or provoke each other to violence until this issue is settled.
+This colony will be a sanctuary from the wars, even after we find the missing people.

-"If you cause trouble in this colony, if you attack other races or commit acts of war, you are no longer welcome among these walls.
-Either choose to tolerate each other or leave."
+"If you cause trouble in this colony, if you attack other races or commit acts tantamount to war, you are no longer welcome among these walls.
+Either choose to tolerate each other, or leave."

 I spotted another person that did not seem to have a group.
-A Gnome with white hair and a white pointed beard pushed forward in the crowd to get a better view of Rodrigo.
+A Gnome with white hair and a white pointed beard pushed through the crowd to get a better view of Rodrigo.
 He was the only Gnome that I could see that was not with the others.

 "Now, we have found this land to be dangerous.
-Not only did it swallow up a hundred or so people without any sign of struggle, but we also have reports of powerful creatures inhabiting this land, some of which have never been seen anywhere else.
+Not only did it swallow up a hundred or so people without any sign of struggle, but we also have reports of powerful creatures inhabiting this land.
+Some of which have never been seen anywhere else.
 Because of this, it is imperative that you go out in groups and only in daylight.
-Two people at the very least, but more than that is recommended.
+Two in a party at the very least, but we recommend more than that.
 Not only does this protect you, but it should hopefully prevent you from doing something that will get you kicked out of the colony."

-As I looked around the crowd for more outliers something among the Beastfolk caught my eye.
+As I looked around the crowd for more outliers someone among the Beastfolk caught my eye.
 The same bobcat-like Beastfolk that had attacked me was not watching Rodrigo as he gave his speech.
-Instead, she was talking to the wolvish one.
+Instead, she was talking to a wolfish companion.
 She seemed angry, wearing a similar expression to when she had attacked me.
-The wolf-like Beastfolk said something and ended the conversation.
-My attacker faced Rodrigo with eyebrows knit.
+The wolf-like Beastfolk said something I couldn't make out.
+My attacker faced Rodrigo with her eyebrows knit.

 The sun sank low in the distance and the square was beginning to reflect the reddish-pink of the sunset.
-I could see over the walls from up there and out to the land beyond it.
-It was a beautiful place.
-Untamed nature lacking the pockmarks and scars of war.
-Beyond the colony was a forest, with mountains rising behind it.
+From the rooftop, I could see over the walls of the colony and out to the land beyond it.
+It was a beautiful place, Daegal.
+Untamed nature, lacking the pockmarks and scars of war.
+Beyond the colony was a forest, with mountains far in the distance.